Hackers News Hackers News

 Bridging the Gap Between Proxy and Browser

-The new update introduces customizable rule selection for three core scanning engines, each targeting different aspects of client-side risk:
+The latest update introduces configurable rule selection for three distinct scanning engines, each designed to identify different facets of client-side risk:

 A Streamlined Testing Workflow

-When submitting forms, the PTK extension silently analyzes the client-side code and streams identified vulnerabilities directly to the ZAP Alerts tab.
-This integration is the first step toward a fully automated, CI-style scanning pipeline.
+As testers navigate the application and perform realistic actions—such as logging in or adding items to a shopping cart—the PTK extension silently analyzes client-side code and streams identified vulnerabilities directly to the ZAP Alerts tab.
+This integration represents an initial step towards a fully automated, CI-style scanning pipeline.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.